Two-step flow of communication: Paul Felix Lazarsfeld

-One of the first to embark on Communications research, was the first to introduce the difference between 'administrative research' and 'critical research' in regards to the media.
+One of the first to embark on Communications research was the first to introduce the difference between 'administrative research' and 'critical research' in regards to the media.
 Critical research he believed, criticizes the media institutions themselves for the perspective ways they serve dominant social groups.
 Critical research favors interperspective and inductive methods of inquiry.

 Lazarsfeld's study of the 1940 presidential election was published as The People's Choice (1944).
 During the research revealed information about the psychological and social processes that influence voting decisions.
 The study also uncovered an influence process that Lazarsfeld called "opinion leadership."
 He concluded that there is a multistep flow of information from the mass media to persons who serve as opinion leaders which then is passed on to the general public.
 He called this communication process the "two-step flow of communication".

 Elihu Katz

 Elihu Katz was a psychologist in the School for Communication at the University of Pennsylvania when he collaborated with Lazarsfeld in 1955.
-Their research aimed to observe the flow of influence at the intersections of mass and interpersonal communication and resulted in the book Personal Influence.
+Their research aimed to observe the flow of influence at the intersections of mass and interpersonal communication which resulted in the book Personal Influence.
 Katz pursued Lazarfeld's research in a study of the flow of information, which is the basis of Personal Influence.
 Katz and Lazarsfeld concluded that:

 "... the traditional image of the mass persuasion process must make room for 'people' as intervening factors between the stimuli of the media and resultant opinions, decisions, and actions."